publicdocs/uscode/assets/md/titles/usc37/us/usc/t37/ch5/schI/m__us_usc_t37_s302d.md

 ## § 302d.
 Special pay: accession bonus for registered nurses

-    (a) __Accession Bonus Authorized.—__
+    (a)  __Accession Bonus Authorized__  __.—__

-        (1) A person who is a registered nurse and who, during the period beginning on November 29, 1989, and ending on December 31, 2013, executes a written agreement described in subsection (c) to accept a commission as an officer and remain on active duty for a period of not less than three years may, upon the acceptance of the agreement by the Secretary concerned, be paid an accession bonus in an amount determined by the Secretary concerned.
+        (1) A person who is a registered nurse and who, during the period beginning on November 29, 1989, and ending on December 31, 2014, executes a written agreement described in subsection (c) to accept a commission as an officer and remain on active duty for a period of not less than three years may, upon the acceptance of the agreement by the Secretary concerned, be paid an accession bonus in an amount determined by the Secretary concerned.

         (2) The amount of an accession bonus under paragraph (1) may not exceed $30,000.

-    (b) __Limitation on Eligibility for Bonus.—__
+    (b)  __Limitation on Eligibility for Bonus__  __.—__

     A person may not be paid a bonus under subsection (a) if—